Living Trusts In Your Estate Planning

 Personal Care And Attention

 Every trust must be funded with the assets you wish to place in the trust.
 This may be cash or physical assets such as real estate.
 Trusts operate under a complex set of rules and regulations.
 Our role is to make sure your trust is properly funded and that you follow those regulations.
+We assist with property transfers and recording of deeds as well as all reporting requirements.

 Trusts can be excellent tax-planning tools or used to bypass the probate process.
 If you establish a trust, you must name a trustee who will act in your beneficiary’s best interests.
 This person is known as the trustee.
 He or she will administer the trust and support the needs of the beneficiary.